 Before you begin

-Before you install Google Cloud Print Service for Windows, ensure that:
+Before you install Google Cloud Print for Windows, ensure that:

 - At least some of your business’ printers are not Google Cloud Print Ready.

-- You have a Windows print server or other Windows machine that's on around the clock that you’d like to use for print job routing.
+- You have a Windows print server or other Windows machine that's always on to use for print job routing.

-- Google Chrome 27+ is installed for all users.
-The connector runs as different user and needs access to Chrome.
+- Ensure that you have installed Google Chrome 27+ for all users.
+The connector runs as a different user and needs access to Chrome.
 Chrome should be located under programfiles\Google\Chrome.